Joachim Opser: Life

 Joachim's father Michael was chancellor of the prince-abbot; he moved to Wil for confessional reasons.
 Joachim took his vows on 17 June 1563.
 He started studying at the university of Dillingen in 1564 and then studied at the Paris Jesuit College between 1570 and 1574.
 In Paris, he became witness to the St. Bartholomew's Day massacre and in two letters to the Saint Gall Abbot Otmar Kunz he told about the violent events.
 He was listed as deacon of Saint Gall on 8 April 1576 and was elected abbot on 29 January 1577.
 The papal confirmation was conferred by Gregory XIII on 16 April 1578, while the benediction was performed by the Auxiliary Bishop Balthasar Wurer of Konstanz on 24 June 1578.
 On 27 November 1578, Joachim Opser was chosen by Beatus a Porta and the Chur cathedral chapter to be an auxiliary bishop and thus also designated successor of the acting bishop.
 However, he was met with strong opposition because he did not come from one of the Three Leagues and thus had to forego his appointment to Chur.
+In 1591, he had the market hall in Berneck, St. Gallen demolished and ordered the town hall to be built in its place.